lr-m/Ghidra-Plug/README.md

 Run the following to create the docker image (with all dependencies), download & build Ghidra (will probably take a while):

 ```
-cd docker_scripts
-sudo ./create_docker
-sudo ./run ./build_ghidra.sh
-cd ..
+scripts/create_docker
+scripts/run ./scripts/build_ghidra.sh
 ```

 ## Plugins

-Once the docker is finished and Ghidra is built, you will have something like `/ghidra-plug/out/ghidra_11.2.1_DEV`
+Once the docker is finished and Ghidra is built, you will have something like `/ghidra-plug/out/ghidra_11.3_DEV` (as well as the associated `.zip`)

 Add a directory for your plugin in the `/ghidra-plug/plugins` directory.
 The contents should look something like the included sample: